India moving forward with clear roadmap on environment and climate change: PM Modi - ExBulletin

 India moving forward with clear roadmap on environment and climate change: PM Modi

-India is moving forward with a clear roadmap for environmental protection and climate change, while maintaining a balance between current demands and future vision, Prime Minister Narendra Modi said on Monday.
+NEW DELHI, June 5: India is moving forward with a clear roadmap for environmental protection and climate change, while maintaining a balance between current demands and future vision, the Prime Minister Narendra Modi.

 Speaking on World Environment Day, he said that while India has expanded its 4G and 5G telecommunications networks, it has also improved its forest cover on equal footing.

-He said India is focusing on the environment in a big way like any other area of its growth.
+He said India is focusing on environment in a big way like any other area for its growth.

-Over the past nine years, India has focused a lot on “green and clean energy”, Mr Modi said.
+Over the past nine years, India has focused a lot on green and clean energy, Modi said.

 |